 2/Use a travel agent who gives on-board credit

 Prices vary greatly for the exact same itinerary depending on the time of year that you sail.
 Prices are much higher - sometimes even double - when kids are out of school.
-I know that a lot of people have to adhere to school calendars, so this is not an option for everyone, but if you can sail during the off season - extend a long weekend, perhaps - you can save quite a bit of money.
+I know that a lot of people have to adhere to school calendars, so this isn't an option for everyone, but if you can sail during the off-season - extend a long weekend, perhaps - you can save quite a bit of money.

 4/Use Disney Visa Rewards Card